Marble Hornets: Season 3 (2012–14)

 With no leads in finding either Alex or Jessica, Jay succeeds in tracking down Tim; unfortunately, Tim seemingly remembers nothing.
 Jay lies to Tim, telling him wants to work with him to finish Marble Hornets, to acquire behind the scenes footage.
 Tim is initially furious upon learning about Jay's true motives, but ultimately decides to continue assisting him.
 It is revealed that Tim does not remember anything he has done in his "masked" state, that he had been committed to a mental hospital due to hallucinations attributed to the Operator, and that his new medication is able to block him from switching to his "masked" state.
 Tim and Jay's investigation sees them repeatedly encounter the Operator, causing Jay to experience hallucinations.
 Tim's medication is stolen by his former accomplice, the hooded figure.

 Tim is revealed to have kept footage showing that he and the hooded figure are the ones responsible for Jessica's disappearance.
-This revelation drives Jay to attack Tim at his home and restrain him with zip-ties; however, Tim is later freed by the hooded figure.
-Tim and Jay separately set off to find Alex at an abandoned college campus.
+This revelation drives Jay to attack Tim at his home and restrain him with zip-ties; however, Tim is able to overpower Jay and restrain him before setting off to an abandoned college in search of Alex.
+Jay is later freed by the hooded figure and quickly makes his way to the college as well.
 Jay finds Alex first, but is shot dead, and subsequently taken by the Operator.
 Tim learns that the hooded figure is Brian, and shortly after sees Brian fall to his death.
 Tim returns to his house to draw Alex to him, lighting his house on fire in an attempt to kill him.
-In the final confrontation with Alex, Alex reveals that he wants to kill everyone whom encountered the Operator; he claims that, in addition to Jay, he has already killed Amy, Seth, and Sarah, and he plans to kill Tim and finally himself.
+In the final confrontation with Alex, Alex reveals that he wants to kill everyone whom encountered the Operator; he claims that, in addition to Jay, he has already killed Amy, Seth, and Sarah (another cast member), and he plans to kill Tim and finally himself.
 After a fight, Tim finally manages to kill Alex by stabbing him in the throat.
 Alex's body is also taken by the Operator.

 A few days later, Tim reunites with Jessica, who survived the Operator attack in a hidden location.
 Tim lies to Jessica that Jay moved away, and that he will also be moving away.
 Tim lapses into a coughing fit as the camera distorts, then cuts to black.
-When the footage resumes, Tim is seen alone, driving away.
-He stops at an intersection, able to turn either left or right, sirens can be heard in the distance.
+When the footage resumes, Tim is seen driving away alone, and sirens can be heard in the distance.
+He stops at an intersection, able to turn either left or right.
 The footage cuts to a text card that simply states: "Everything is fine".